-Wondering how the ITC applies to your specific situation?
-Reach out to your local Marion solar panel installation expert to get more information.
+Curious how the ITC might apply to your specific situation?
+Get in touch with your local Marion solar panel installation expert to get more information.

 Click here to learn more about the new Inflation Reduction Act.
-The easiest way to fully understand how the new Clean Energy Credit applies to you is to talk with your local Marion solar panel installation expert.
+To best understand how the new Clean Energy Credit applies to you, speak with your local Marion solar installation expert.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-Like with federal incentives, these could include rebates, tax credits and more.
-Certain incentives are ongoing, while others are offered for only a limited time.
-Local solar incentives may come from the Indiana government, or from your specific county or municipality.
+In addition to federal solar incentives, there are often also state ones.
+Tax credits, rebates and more can be offered at a more local level.
+Some incentives are ongoing, while others are offered for only a limited time.
+Your local incentives might come from the Indiana government, or from your specific county or municipality.